muhibzeon/news-service-backend/README.md

 - Make sure you are using appropriate JDK version(above 1.8).
 However, the application should run fine if the Java version is not below 8.
 - Preferably run the application in IntelliJ IDE to avoid any sort of version issues.

 At this point there will be a database error.
-In order to switch to `src/main/resources/application.properties`, change to your own you database username and password if applicable.
+In order to solve it, switch to `src/main/resources/application.properties` file, change to your own you database url, username and password if applicable.
 - Create a schema called `magazine` in the database.

 Now spring boot will automatically create all the necessary tables after you manually create a schema called `magazine`.